business dispute arbitration in Jacumba, California 91934

 • Communication Records: Preserve all emails, texts, or recorded conversations with timestamps and context, as these support breach claims.
 Deadline: ongoing, store digitally and securely.

-• Invoicing and Payment Documentation: Collect all relevant invoices, receipts, and bank statements that evidence financial transactions.
+• Invoicing and Payment Documentation: Collect all relevant invoices, receipts, and bank statements that a local employer transactions.
 Deadline: before arbitration submission.

 • Proof of Performance or Non-Performance: Photos, video, or logs demonstrating work completed or delays.
 Deadline: prior to hearing.